"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 "Confess your faults one to another, and pray one for another, that you may be healed." ...
 James 5:16

 For years I was the "just let me wallow in muck alone, ok?" type.
-But no more (why would I go back to that?)
-A very special thanks to all you who prayed for me!
+But no more (why would I return to that?)
+A very special thanks to each you who prayed for me!

 2.)
 When Tom returned to work, we stopped eating out and eating junk and I returned to cooking healthy stews, soups and even snacks.
-I've used lots of stuff from our own garden and orchard and oh my goodness...
+I've used foods from our own garden and orchard and oh my goodness!
 When will I finally get it ?
-When will I once and for all realize and remember that if I want to feel great I have to eat great?
+When will I once and for all remember that if I want to feel great I have to eat great?
 Sheesh.

 3.)
 Autumn arrived in August.
-We've experienced the most glorious, cool autumnal days you could ever dream about, slants of light which remind you of your best childhood days.
+We've experienced the most glorious, cool autumnal days you ever dreamed, slants of light which remind you of your best childhood days.
 The annoying heat vanished and daily highs in the 60's and 70's arrived instead.
-Like I said, glorious stuff.
+Like I said, glorious.

 4.)
-I read The Shack and it helped shake some of those doldrums which love to attach themselves to us so that we forget how extremely loving and joyful God really is and how Jesus came to set us free from ourselves and from the world's junk.
-What a book.
+I read The Shack and it helped shake doldrums which attach themselves to us so we forget how extremely loving and joyful God is and how Jesus came to set us free from ourselves and the world's junk.
+What a book!
 What a reminder of all we are and have in Him.

 And that's about it.
-Not huge stuff, but huge enough to snap me out of whatever it was that was dragging me around by neck.
+Not huge stuff, but big enough to snap me out of whatever it was dragging me around by neck.
 Hooray and hallelujah.